-Ultimately, handing in your notice is often the point of no return.
-You may be persuaded to reconsider with the help of a nice, juicy pay rise, but depending on the mindset of your employer you may still be marked as someone who isn’t completely committed to their job.
+Handing in your notice is often the point of no return.
+You may be persuaded to reconsider with the help of a nice, juicy pay rise, but depending on the mindset of your employer, you may still be marked as someone who isn’t completely committed to their job.

 When you’ve made your mind up, you’ll want to shout it from the rooftops, but it’s best to wait until you’ve made it official with your employer before telling colleagues.

-If your decision is put on hold due to an offer of more money or a promotion (or both), your boss won’t be best pleased if they find out other employees knew of your plans.
+If your decision is put on hold due to an offer of more money, a promotion, or maybe even both, your boss won’t be best pleased if they find out other employees knew of your plans.
 They’ll be even less impressed when your colleagues all try the same tactic.

 Keep your resignation letter short and to the point.
 Address it to your line manager and make sure it includes the date you’re handing your notice in, along with your last day with the company, which will be dictated by the notice period stipulated in your contract of employment, which usually range from anywhere between one week and one month.

-If your time with your current employer has been less than perfect, the temptation might be there to unleash hell on those who’ve made your life a misery, but do all you can to avoid this.
+If your time with your current employer has been less than perfect, you may be tempted to unleash hell on those who’ve made your life a misery.

-Once you’ve handed your notice in, you’ll probably want to put all your efforts into getting ready for the new adventure that awaits.
-Although it’s likely you won’t be quite as willing to work unpaid overtime or offer to take on more work as you head toward the exit, but it’s important to remember that you’re still under contract with your current employer.
+Once you’ve handed your notice in, you’ll probably want to put all your efforts into getting ready for your next adventure.
+You probably won’t be quite as willing to work overtime or take on more work as you head toward the exit, but it’s important to remember that you’re still under contract with your current employer.
 The last thing you’d want is to be dragged into a disciplinary meeting and end up being fired part way through your notice period.

-If you’re leaving to start up your own business in the same industry, make the most of your existing relationships.
-Talk to your boss and other departments, enquiring about future projects and how you might be able to help.
-But also be aware of your contractual obligations.
-It might be that you’re prevented for working for the company for a set period of time, although this type of clause can often be discussed and waived if you’re on good terms.
+Now, you may not be able to bake your new business details on a cake like he did, but it’s important to talk to your boss and other departments, enquire about future projects and how you might be able to help.
+But also be aware of your contractual obligations; it might be that you’re prevented from working for your new company for a set period of time, although this type of clause can often be discussed and waived if you’re on good terms.